junfeng-chen/position_induced_transformer/README.md

 # Position-induced Transformer

 The code in this repository presents six numerical experiments of using Position-induced Transformer (PiT) for learing operators in partial differential equations.
-PiT is built upon the position-attention mechanism, proposed in the paper *Positional Knowledge is All You Need: Position-induced Transformer (PiT) for Operator Learning* (ICML 2024, Vienna).
+PiT is built upon the position-attention mechanism, proposed in the paper *Positional Knowledge is All You Need: Position-induced Transformer (PiT) for Operator Learning*.
 The paper can be downloaded <a href="https://arxiv.org/pdf/2405.09285">here</a>.

-PiT is discretization convergent.
+PiT is discretization convergent, giving consistent and convergent predictions as the input data is refined.
 On the Darcy2D benchmark, a PiT model trained with data at 43x43 resolution can produce accurate predictions given input data at 421x421 resolution.

 <p align="center">
   <img width="1500" alt="" src="figures/Darcy2D.png">